department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 [See an example of an upright marble headstone](https://www.cem.va.gov/cem/docs/factsheets/HeadstoneMarkerMedallion_Brochure.pdf)

-**Note:** Civil War and Spanish American War Veterans who served in either Union or Confederate forces can get special headstones.
+**Note:** Civil War and Spanish-American War Veterans who served in either Union or Confederate forces can get special headstones.
 To request one of these headstones, follow the instructions for [applying for a headstone or marker](/burials-memorials/memorial-items/headstones-markers-medallions/).
 Fill out block 27 of the [Claim for Headstone or Marker application](https://www.va.gov/vaforms/va/pdf/va40-1330.pdf).

 ## What does a marker look like?